 Colour is a fundamental aspect that must facilitate the user’s interaction with the website and, at the same time, transmit the brand image.

 Here are some tips:

 - Use as few colours as possible so that they interact harmoniously with each other and do not create a contrast that may mislead or disturb the user.

-- Use the most intense colours to emphasise what is important.
+- Use the most intense colours to emphasize what is important.
 For example, a bright orange for links or CTAs.
-But don’t abuse them or they will lose the importance you want to give them.
+But don’t abuse them, or they will lose the importance you want to give them.

 - If you can’t decide, there are free online tools to create the ideal colour palette for your website, such as Adobe Color, Colormind or Coolors.